 This is one of Shakespeare’s most iconic monologues.
 The first line is known to almost everyone across the English speaking world.
 These very well known Shakespeare monologues can offer unique challenges to actors, but can also be a lot of fun to perform.

 As You Like It is one of Shakespeare’s most popular comedies.
 It’s a fun, silly and entertaining play that most actors have read or seen at some stage.
-Jacques monologue often serves as a respite from the comedy and its melancholy and insightful tone make it stand out in the context of the play.
+Jaques monologue often serves as a respite from the comedy and its melancholy and insightful tone make it stand out in the context of the play.
 This monologue is an insightful and poetic piece that shows Shakespeare at his best.

 This isn’t a particularly common audition monologue as it’s so reflective, and melancholy, but it’s a beautiful piece.
 As always, if you are auditioning with a monologue you want to pick one that resonates with you; follow your instincts.
 I recommend going with a monologue that excites you.